aDJi2003/aDJi2003/README.md

     </a>
 </p>

-**If you find my work good, consider giving it a :star: or fork-ing to show some :heart:.
-It helps me stay on track and be motivated.**
+<p align="center"><b>If you find my work good, consider giving it a :star: or fork-ing to show some :heart:.
+It helps me stay on track and be motivated.</b></p>

 <hr/>